tjaartvdwalt/find-me/README.md

 # Find Me #

 Its the day after Christmas, and foolishly, you decide to take the family to Disney World.
-Your splits up, and at lunch time, you find the last available seat in a packed dining area.
+Your party splits up, and at lunch time, you find the last available seat in a packed dining area.
 You call your wife, and try to explain where you are: "No honey, you have to turn right at the Magic Castle..."

 Wouldn't it be easier if you could send her a map with a pin to your current location?
 Somewhat surprisingly Google Maps does not provide an easy interface to do this.